IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

   ```
 - **PREDICT_PROBABILITY** :
     This Configuration parameter  controls whether the model’s prediction is to be in terms of probability.

-  If Predict probability is choosen user should add the ```PREDICT_PROBABILITY``` parameter and set the ```output``` dimensions to 2, as it will return probabilities for both classes in a      binary classification, as shown below:
+  If Predict probability is chosen user should add the ```PREDICT_PROBABILITY``` parameter and set the ```output``` dimensions to 2, as it will return probabilities for both classes in a binary classification, as shown below:

   Note that  ```PREDICT_PROBABILITY``` is case sensitive and accepts only ```‘true’``` or ```‘false’``` .
 Any other values apart from these like
   (True/False/1/0) are provided , by default ```‘false’``` will be assumed and it will not provide the probability.